 The PMT will support national awareness prevention campaigns used as an effective tool in Community Policing.

-In Pillar III, the DV Approach Document, will be drafted, associated also with a Capacity Development Plan for the police officers.
+In Pillar III, the DV Prevention Document, will be drafted, associated also with a Capacity Development Plan for the police officers.

 Reconstruction and material support will focus for LPD Elbasan and finalization of works in Has commissariat.